 Earhart made a solo trip from Honolulu, Hawaii, to Oakland, California, establishing her as the first woman — as well as the first person — to fly both across the Atlantic and the Pacific oceans.
 In April 1935, she flew solo from Los Angeles to Mexico City, and a month later she flew from Mexico City to New York.
 Between 1930 and 1935, Earhart set seven women's speed and distance aviation records in a variety of aircraft.
 In 1935, Earhart joined the faculty at Purdue University as a female career consultant and technical advisor to the Department of Aeronautics, and she began to contemplate one last fight to circle the world.

-On February 7, 1931, Earhart married George Putnam, the publisher of her autobiography, in his mother's home in Connecticut.
-Putnam had already published several writings by Charles Lindbergh when he saw Earhart's 1928 transatlantic flight as a bestselling story with Earhart as the star.
+On February 7, 1931, Earhart married Putnam, the publisher of her autobiography, at his mother's home in Connecticut.
+Putnam had already published several writings by Lindbergh when he saw Earhart's 1928 transatlantic flight as a bestselling story with Earhart as the star.
 Putnam, who was married to Crayola heiress Dorothy Binney Putnam, invited Earhart to move into their Connecticut home to work on her book.

 Earhart's Final Flight and Disappearance